ArcovanBreda/CEConvDL2/blogpost.md

 \tag{21}
 $$

-The group action for $h'$, $s'$, and $v'$ discrete hue, saturation and value shifts respectively, is then defined as:
+The group action for the corresponding $h'$, $s'$, and $v'$ discrete hue, saturation and value shifts respectively, is then defined as:

 $$
 \mathcal{L}_{(t, h',s',v')} = \[H_n(h',s',v')f\](x-t) =